mysticpants/Modbus/ModbusRTU/README.md

 # ModbusRTU

-This library creates and parses Modbus packets.
+This library creates and parses Modbus Protocol Data Unit (PDU).

 **To use this library, add `#require "CRC16.class.nut:1.0.0"` and `#require "ModbusRTU.class.nut:1.0.0"` to the top of your device code.**